 How to apply?

-In order to be able to fulfill our commitment to our students, it is important that they enter at the right stage.
+In order to be able to fulfil our commitment to our students, it is important that they enter at the right stage.
 As part of the application process students will be asked to submit a sample of their written and spoken English, which can be sent online from the link below, FL Adult English Level Assessment.
 We will use this to advise which is the appropriate programme for the student according to their level of English.
 They can also send any relevant certificates of previous studies to be considered when emailing the task.

 Over a 25 weeks programme we aim to bring a group of students progressively up a full level to reach the communicative outcome and successfully take the exit exam.
 From B1 (Intermediate) to B2 (Upper-Intermediate) and pass the Trinity ISE II, for example, or from B2 (Upper-Intermediate) to C1 (Advanced) and pass the Trinity ISE III.
 Students on Educational visas are normally allowed a maximum of two years to achieve their desired outcome level.